Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Internet access disrupted across Iran

-As of Sunday morning local time, Iran’s internet connectivity had dropped to about 1%.
+As of Tuesday morning local time, Iran’s internet connectivity dropped to about 1%.

-Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell and Adam Pourahmadi contributed to this report.
+Jake Tapper, Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell, John Towfighi and Adam Pourahmadi contributed to this report.

 The-CNN-Wire